 There are about 900 retired British residents living in the village and about 45 different communities from around the globe, which further stimulates the market.

 The ongoing restoration of St Thomas tower will also be of a great advantage to the local economy.
-The former is under the remit of heritage Malta.
-Funds are being awarded so as to transform it in a museum of the Pirates of the Mediterranean.
-The historic tower is likely to provoke high tourist flow.
+The former is under the remit of Heritage Malta.
+Funds are being awarded so as to transform it into a museum of the Pirates of the Mediterranean.